storyfeet/bob_cards_elm/rules.md

 Order of Play
 -----------

-The Game is broken up into two phases : "Day Phase" and "Night Phase".
+The game is broken up into two phases which repeat: "Day Phase" and "Night Phase".
 During the Day, Players perform their actions.
 At Night, the board updates and the Bandits cause trouble.
 The stages below are outlined in more detail below.

 * Day Phase : Players -